The Truth of Prometheus (The Play)

 PERSEPHONE.

-In philosophy, we learn the actual meaning of the oneness or ipseity, with the practice of virtue.
+In philosophy, we learn the true meaning of oneness or ipseity through the practice of virtue.

 PROMETHEUS.